Xinglab/SQUID/README.md

 	rMATS_$comparison_$type folder
 		The folder contains the result of rMATS output.

-	cufflinks:
+	RPKM:
-		A optional folder contains the result of cufflinks result and gene expression files for the squid run without gene expression file provided cufflinks_$n
+		A optional folder contains the result of RPKM result and gene expression files for the squid run without gene expression file provided. kallisto_$n
+		The result of kallisto of each sample cufflinks_$n
-		The cufflinks output folder of each folder gene_exp.txt
+		The result of cufflinks of each sample gene_exp.txt
 		The file is RPKM file that contains RPKM value for each gene. column 1: Gene ID